Continual Learning of Context-dependent Processing in Neural Networks: Methods

-\textbf{Datasets.} The MNIST \cite{LeCun1998} database contains handwritten digits from 0 to 9 collected by the National Institute of Standards and Technology (NIST). {MNIST has a training set of 60,000 samples and a test set of 10000 samples.
-Each sample is a grey scale picture, with the size of 28$\times$28.}

-The ILSVR2012 \cite{Russakovsky2015} is a subset of the ImageNet, which is the world's largest image recognition database \cite{ILSVRC}. {There are in total 1,000 categories of images to be classified.
-The training dataset contains 1.2 million images.
-The validation dataset contains 50,000 images belonging to the same 1000 categories.} The classification accuracies for this task was calculated based on the validation set.

-The offline Chinese handwriting database CASIA-HWDB \cite{Liu2011ICDAR} were collected by the National Laboratory of Pattern Recognition (NLPR), Institute of Automation, Chinese Academy of Sciences. {The dataset consists of isolated handwritten Chinese characters.
-Here we used one subset of CASIA-HWDB1.1, which has more than one million samples written by 300 writers.
-It contains 3755 commonly used Chinese characters.
-Each class has 240 training images and 60 testing images.}

-{Large-scale CelebFaces Attributes (CelebA) \cite{Liu2015celebA} contains 202599 celebrity face images of 10177 identities, covering a wide range of attitude and background clutter.} Each of the images has 40 binary attributes annotated (see Fig.\ref{OWM in celebA}C or Table S3 for all attributes).
+To examine whether the CDP module can infer the correct context from distracting noise in the environment, four face recognition tasks were conducted continually with the OWM, except that the explicit context signal was not presented.
+The context signals and distracting noises were simultaneously fed to the CDP module.
+The noise was sampled from a Gaussian distribution with the same mean and variance as the context signal, and varied on a trial-by-trial basis.
+In the training phase for different tasks, the position of the context signal and noises could be swapped (Supplementary Fig. 3).
+During the testing phase, either the corresponding context+noises or only noises were presented.

-\textbf{Shuffled MNIST Experiment.} Shuffled MNIST experiment \cite{Goodfellow2013,Lee2017,Kirkpatricka2017,Zenke2017,He2018overcoming} usually consists a number of sequential tasks.
-All tasks are classifying handwritten digit from 0 to 9.
+\textbf{Shuffled MNIST experiment.} The shuffled MNIST experiment \cite{Goodfellow2013,Lee2017,Kirkpatricka2017,Zenke2017,He2018overcoming} usually consists of a number of sequential tasks.
+All tasks involve classifying handwritten digits from 0 to 9.
 However, for each new task, the pixels in the image are randomly shuffled, with the same randomization across all digits in the same task and different randomization across tasks.
-For this experiment, we trained 3- or 4- layer, feed-forward networks with [784,800,10] (3-layer) or [784-800/2000-800/2000-10] (4-layer) neurons (see Table S1 for details) to minimize cross entropy loss by OWM method.
-Rectified Linear Unit (ReLU) activation function \cite{Nair2010} was used in the hidden layer.
+For this experiment, we trained 3- or 4- layer, feed-forward networks with [784-800-10] (3-layer) or [784-800/2000-800/2000-10] (4-layer) neurons (see Table ~\ref{performance of Shuffled MNIST} for details) to minimize cross entropy loss by the OWM method.
+The ReLU activation function \cite{Nair2010} was used in the hidden layer.
+During training, the L2 regularization coefficient was 0.001.
+Dropout was applied with a drop rate of 0.2.